cornerstone-consulting/INFIODocs/infio-docs.md

 ### How to Deploy EC2 from INFIO AMI

-1. Navigate to the **AWS Marketplace** to download the INFIO AMI.
+1. Navigate to the [AWS Marketplace](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Faws.amazon.com%2Fmarketplace%3F%26isauthcode%3Dtrue&client_id=arn%3Aaws%3Aiam%3A%3A015428540659%3Auser%2Fawsmp-contessa&forceMobileApp=0) to download the INFIO AMI.
 During this process, you will be prompted to answer several necessary questions, detailed below:
+    - **Region**: Select the region that you want to deploy your EC2 instance.
+The default is `us-east-1`.
     - **Region**: Select the region that you want to deploy your EC2 instance.
 The default is `us-east-1`.
     - **EC2 Instance Type**: Select the instance type that you want to use for the EC2 instance.
 The default is `m6a.large`.
     - **Subnet ID**: Provide the ID of a subnet where the EC2 instance will be deployed.